9 Charm Bracelets From The Early 2000s That Were Totes Adorbs — PHOTOS

 Made out of little squares rather than dangly charms, you could customize your bracelet with everything from soda can logos to smiley faces.

 4. Juicy Couture Charm Bracelets

-Juicy Couture "DESSERT LOVERS THEME" Charm Bracelet, $190, ebay.com
+Juicy Couture "Dessert Lovers Theme" Charm Bracelet, $190, Ebay

 The gaudiness was queen, and it was crazy fun to pick out the loudest, sparkliest charms to add to our chain-link bracelets.
 From slices of watermelon to ballet shoes, the actual charms were the size of a silver dollar, making for bold, heavy statements on our wrists.